 - Chorus: “Alles, was Odem hat, lobe den Herrn!“

-Besides the obvious contributions by the Tonhalle Orchestra Zurich and Lionel Bringuier, a key role in the cantata part was occupied by the choir, here the Zürcher Sing-Akademie, prepared by chorus director Andreas Felber.
+The contributions by the Tonhalle Orchestra Zurich and Lionel Bringuier were obvious.
+However, a key role in the cantata part was occupied by the choir.
+Here, this was the Zürcher Sing-Akademie, prepared by chorus director Andreas Felber.
 I have written about earlier concerts with this excellent choir (then still under the direction of Tim Brown).
-In this concert, the choir included 58 members (17 + 14 + 13 + 14), mostly professional singers, but also student and (very) experienced lay singers.
+In this concert, the choir included 58 members (17 + 14 + 13 + 14).
+These were mostly professional singers, but also student and (very) experienced lay singers.
 The three solo singers were

 - the sopranos Mojca Erdmann (*1975 in Hamburg, see also Wikipedia), and

 - Katharina Konradi (born in Bishkek, Kyrgyz Republic, studied in Berlin and Munich, now member of the Hessisches Staatstheater Wiesbaden).
 And finally,